Pregnancy and the COVID-19 Vaccine

 What about breastfeeding?

 The Society for Maternal-Fetal Medicine and the Academy of Breastfeeding Medicine reports that there is no reason to believe that the vaccine affects the safety of breastmilk.[ix]
 The vaccine does not contain the virus, so there is no risk of infecting your baby.
 Because mRNA is fragile, it is very unlikely that any part of the vaccine gets into breastmilk.
+The mRNA vaccine doesn't last long enough to get into breast milk.
 When we have an infection or get a vaccine, our bodies make antibodies to fight the infection.
 Antibodies can pass into the breastmilk and then to the baby - and may help prevent infections.

 Want more information?